 - If pressed, place the emphasis not on diet and deprivation, but on health (those doughnuts make me sick).

 - Make your decision and articulate it without passing judgement.
-Support the decisions of others even when you don’t agree – in this context it is temporary, and they will be more likely to come to you later because you have been an example and they feel safe and not judged.
+Support the decisions of others even when you don’t agree.
+In this context it is temporary, and they will be more likely to come to you later because you have been an example and they feel safe, not judged.

 Intellectually, this is easy.
 Emotionally, it often is not.
 Thinking ahead to what foods you will (or won’t eat) can help you to have the happiest, and healthiest, holiday season yet!